 As the graph on page 3 shows, investment experience continues to be extremely volatile, which creates significant challenges when funding retirement systems.
-The rate of return on the market value of assets, net of investment expenses, for FY 2020 was about 2.2%.
-The market value of assets lags the actuarial value of assets (calculated using the asset smoothing method).
-This deferred loss will be recognized over the next five years, creating losses even if the assumed 7.5% return on the market value of assets is earned.
+The estimated rate of return on the market value of assets, net of investment expenses, for FY 2021 was about 30.0%.
+The market value of assets is currently greater than the actuarial value of assets, resulting in a deferred investment gain of \$350 million.
+This deferred gain will be recognized over the next four years, unless offset by unfavorable investment experience in future years.